chengzhang17/chengzhang17.github.io/_pages/about.md

 News
 ======
 \[Oct.
-2025\] I will join Department Computer Science at Indiana University Indianapolis as tenure-track assistant professor in January 2026.
+2025\] I will join Department of Computer Science at Indiana University Indianapolis as tenure-track assistant professor in January 2026.

 \[July 2025\] One paper is accepted by ACM MobiHoc 2025.